danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 }
 ```

-You can now reduce the manually managed test array, by using `allCases` instead:
+You can now reduce the test suite by using `allCases` instead:

 ```swift
 import Quick